-There is nothing quite as irritating as parents who refuse to let you parent your child.
+There is nothing quite as irritating as overbearing parents who refuse to let you parent your child.
 Between the feeling of being disrespected and the behavior your kids pick up because of a grandparent can often leave parents beyond frustrated.
 Quite frankly, there have been many times that I was left feeling angry about the way a grandparent behaved.

-I’ve dealt with grandparents not listening first hand, I see it in groups, and I hear it from my friends and readers regularly.
+I’ve dealt with overbearing parents not listening first hand, I see it in groups, and I hear it from my friends and readers regularly.
 Luckily for you, I have had a range of experience in this.
 My parents have been extremely understanding and helpful.
 However, my husband’s mother wasn’t as receptive and quite frankly, it didn’t always go the way I had hoped it would.

 You want to do things differently, and it’s your right to do that.
 You want to be more present, peaceful, and understanding as a parent.
 The goal of every parent is to build a lifelong healthy relationship with their child.

-So how do you explain to your parents that the way they raised you is not acceptable by your standards and you are doing it differently.
+So how do you explain to your overbearing parents that the way they raised you is not acceptable by your standards and you are doing it differently.

 First, They Need Some Understanding